CatMKennedy/API-explore/README.md

 ## Example REST API using Python Flask, SQLite and SQLAlchemy

+Important: code and README for this project are human-produced.
+I have not used any generative AI tool.

+The project is work-in-progress.
+Still to do:

+- more detailed testing and error handling
+- security and rate-limiting
+- CI/CD and deployment
+- API documentation using best practices

+## Database

 The data model is for demonstration only and contains a list of countries, with country name, capital, area and population.
 (Data is approximately based on the tutorial at: https://realpython.com/api-integration-in-python/#flask).
 In the repo, the database is already initialised and contains 10 example countries.

 ## USER GUIDE